 I’m also learning that Mexican food benefits from this same trio of flavors.
 Take this Picadillo for instance – It combines green olives for the salty, cayenne for the spicy, and golden raisins for the little bit of sweetness.

-These stuffed poblano peppers are putting that same methodology to use – Salty pepitas (pumpkin seeds) combine with the spicy poblanos and a little bit of sweetness is added from the dried currants.
-Plus, we’re adding one more flavor into the mix – Tangy.
-The lime Mexican crema tops the whole thing off and really takes this dish over the top.
+These stuffed poblano peppers are putting that same methodology to use – Salty pepitas (pumpkin seeds) combine with the spicy poblanos and a little bit of sweetness is added from the dried currants which are flecked throughout the ground beef & rice filling.
+Plus, we’re adding one more flavor into the mix – tangy – coming from the lime crema.

 Stuffed Poblano Peppers with Lime Crema

 - 4 poblano peppers

 - 3 Tablespoons roasted pepitas (pumpkin seeds)